berlin-open-wireless-lab/DAWN/README.md

 wastage of radio capacity due to weak / distant radio connections that cause transmission retry, degradation of speed, etc.

-Decentralised means that DAWN is a peer-peer network of instances - there is no controlling "master" node.
+Decentralized means that DAWN is a peer-peer network of instances - there is no controlling "master" node.
 Every instance of DAWN will find its peers via uMDNS (aka Bonjour) network discovery.
 Further DAWN instances can therefore be added without explicit configuration of the whole network, reducing network maintenance overhead.